There is a lot of talk surrounding body positivity at the moment, so I thought I would share my feelings about my body.

 After giving birth to three children, all of which were caesareans, it’s not surprising that my body is not what it was before kids.

-My first caesarean the wound did not heal well, that mixed with being allergic to the prolene stitches that were used left me with a less than neat scar.
+The wound did not heal well with my first caesarean due to an allergy to the stitches that were used and this left me with a less than neat scar.
 I also know that it will never be flat around the scar and I suppose it is like a shelf that many people describe.

 I have never been the most body confident person despite being an average size 12, but I was always okay with how I looked both in and out of clothes.